valenbenitez/money-manager-app/README.md

 I building this app with React Native, Firebase and much love.
 Any advice/help is welcome

-For execute this app you must run `npm install` and `npm run start`
+For execute this app you must run `npm install` and then `npm run start`